What is art journaling?

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Will Art Journaling Make You A Better Artist

-Every time you draw or paint something, you are enhancing your artistic skills.
+You enhance your artistic skills every time you draw or paint something.
 Art journaling is a great way to strengthen your skills quicker because you will draw or paint an idea daily.
 You will learn how to be more efficient with the different mediums you like to work with, so when it is time to create a finished piece, you will already know how to use them.

-Drawing in an art journal will also have you drawing different things that you might not typically work on for your original artwork, experiment with different colors, or try new supplies.
+Drawing in an art journal will also have you drawing different things that you might not typically work on for your original artwork, experimenting with different colors, or trying new supplies.

 You will also be able to flip through your journal pages to come up with different creative ideas for new projects.

 How To Pick The Best Art Journal For Your Journaling

 The mediums used for your art journal will determine the best journal and paper types.